Hi friend and Welcome! Check these out!

 Overall, there are a lot of features that come with this model that make them a lot more valuable then their price tag would indicate.
 Read on to find out!

 Rest assured you will be getting a good value with these.
-For around $20 you get a pretty remarkable upgrade from your standard factory ear buds, and any headphone similar that sounds terrible.
+You get a pretty remarkable upgrade from your standard factory ear buds, and any headphone similar that sounds terrible.
 Lol.
 The price vs. performance ratio is very solid.
 You are definitely getting more for less.

 As mentioned in the open, the sound of these pretty big for such a small headphone.
 They are nice and loud, and the bass really pumps.
 It can get slightly distorted at very low frequencies, and certain tracks you will find become muddled and somewhat distorted.
 You will also find that at very high volumes the sound gets sort of confused.
 They don’t really know how to handle it all at once. 😉 They aren’t quite good enough to discern each individual sound and make it transparent.
 That’s the best way I can describe it.